paul-hammant/tbd/content/monorepos/index.md

 Or you could "hack it" and rewrite your pom.xml files after every expansion or contraction{{< ext url="http://paulhammant.com/2017/01/27/maven-in-a-google-style-monorepo/" >}}.

-## If you decide you do not want to do a Monorepo
+## If you decide you do not want to do a monorepo

 Then repository separation should be **no more fine grained** than things that have separate deployment cadence.